BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 **RTS requirement 1A**
-Where customers hold a credit or debit balance, the pages or screens used for gambling and to move money into and out of accounts must display the customer’s current account balance, in the currency of their account (eg dollars, euros or pounds sterling), whenever that customer is logged in.
+Where customers hold a credit or debit balance, the pages or screens used for gambling and to move money into and out of accounts must display the customer’s current account balance, in the currency of their account (e.g. dollars, euros or pounds sterling), whenever that customer is logged in.
 Where it is not practical to display current balance from gambling screens then easily accessible links to this information must be provided.